Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              The port to use when accepting inbound reverse connect requests from servers.
                                Default: `4840`.
+      --mpr, --minpublishrequests, --MinPublishRequests=VALUE
+                             Minimum number of publish requests to queue once subscriptions are created in the session.
+                               Default: `3`.
+      --ppr, --percentpublishrequests, --PublishRequestsPerSubscriptionPercent=VALUE
+                             Percentage ratio of publish requests per
+                               subscriptions in the session in percent.
+                               Default: `100`% (1 request per subscription).
       --smi, --subscriptionmanagementinterval, --SubscriptionManagementInterval=VALUE
                              The interval in seconds after which the publisher re-applies the desired state of the subscription